The Psychology of Cancel Culture: Impacts on Mental Health

 The Mental Health Effects of Cancel Culture

 The experience of being ‘canceled’ can have significant mental health repercussions.
+Some individuals face extreme consequences, such as death threats, after being publicly called out for their views or actions.
 Individuals who find themselves at the center of a cancel culture storm often report feelings of anxiety, depression, and a sense of social isolation.
 This acute social rejection can exacerbate existing mental health conditions or even trigger new mental health problems.
 Conversely, those participating in cancel culture may experience a complex blend of emotions, from a sense of justice being served to potential remorse or guilt over the consequences of their actions.

 Big 5 Personality Traits and Perceptions of Cancel Culture